Andrija Hebrang (politician, born 1946)

 Andrija Hebrang ([ˈandrija ˈxebraŋg]; born 27 January 1946) is a Croatian physician and politician.
-A member of the Croatian Democratic Union (HDZ), he is a former member of the Croatian Parliament.
+He is a former member of the Parliament of Croatia.
 A physician by vocation, Hebrang had served three terms as Croatia's Minister of Health (1990–1992, 1993–1998, and 2003–2005) and spent three months as Minister of Defence (May–October 1998) under six different Prime Ministers.
 In addition, he was his party's candidate in the 2009–10 Croatian presidential election, eventually finishing third behind Ivo Josipović, and Milan Bandić, winning 12 percent of the vote in the first round.

 Early life

 Andrija Hebrang was born in Belgrade, Yugoslavia (now Serbia), to Andrija Hebrang, a prominent Croatian-Yugoslav politician and Olga Strauss, who came from a well-to-do Pakrac Jewish family.
-Her parents saw to her education, and she learned to play piano, and to speak French and German.
-Hebrang father joined the Communist Party and fought for the Partisans in World War II, becoming a close friend and adviser to Marshal Josip Broz Tito, eventually becoming a high ranking government member.
-However, in the late 1940s he fell out of favor with senior Party members, was arrested for treason by the Yugoslav government, and subsequently disappeared.
-The date of his death and the circumstances are unknown, though it is presumed he died ca. 1949 in a Belgrade prison; the circumstances remain unclear and his body was never recovered.
-Ustashas killed 16 members of the Hebrang family during the Holocaust and another ten members of his family have been killed by the communist regime of newly founded FPR Yugoslavia.
+Her parents saw to her education, and she learned to play the piano and to speak French and German.
+Hebrang's father joined the Communist Party and fought for the Partisans in World War II, becoming a close friend and adviser to Marshal Josip Broz Tito, and eventually rose to become a high-ranking government member.
+However, in the late 1940s, he fell out of favor with senior Party members, was arrested by the Yugoslav government for treason, and subsequently disappeared.
+The date of his death and the circumstances are unknown, though it is presumed he died ca. 1949 in a Belgrade prison; the circumstances remain unclear, and his body was never recovered.
+Ustashas killed 16 members of the Hebrang family during the Holocaust, and another ten members of his family were killed by the communist regime of the newly founded FPR Yugoslavia.

-Young Andrija, along with his mother and siblings were put under house arrest in 1948.
-His mother Olga was imprisoned for twelve years and the children were sent to live with their aunt Ilona in Zagreb.
-They lived very poorly, as Ilona's husband was sent to the prison camp at Goli Otok for several years and she was made to raise the three young children alone.
+Young Andrija, along with his mother and siblings, were put under house arrest in 1948.
+His mother, Olga, was imprisoned for twelve years, and the children were sent to live with their aunt Ilona in Zagreb.
+They lived very poorly, as Ilona's husband was sent to the prison camp at Goli Otok for several years, and she was made to raise the three young children alone.
 Andrija saw his mother again when he was eleven and she was released from prison in 1960.
-The family was forced to change their surname to "Markovac" in order for Olga to find employment.
+The family was forced to change their surname to "Markovac" so that Olga could find employment.

-After finishing gymnasium, Hebrang enrolled at the School of Medicine, University of Zagreb where he received his doctorate specializing in radiology and oncology, and began teaching at the university as a professor in 1985.
+After completing his gymnasium education, Hebrang enrolled at the School of Medicine, University of Zagreb, where he received his doctorate specializing in radiology and oncology, and began teaching at the university as a professor in 1985.
 He is married to Danijela Vrhovski-Hebrang, a doctor of medical biochemistry at the University of Zagreb, and they have three children.